AIDynamics/SageMakerVideo/README.md

 <b>NOTE: You can also use the AWS console to sync the directory as shown in the [documentation](https://docs.neopulse.ai/NP-SageMaker/).

 Now you are ready to use Amazon SageMaker to train your model.
-Head to the SageMaker console, and start your training job.
+Head to the SageMaker console, and follow the rest of the [instructions](https://docs.neopulse.ai/NP-SageMaker/).

 # License
 Tutorial materials are published under the MIT license.
 See LICENSE for terms for commercial, academic, and personal use.